InternLM/InternBootcamp/examples/get_started.md

 ### 7. Configure the JSON file (optional if no data generation is needed)

-Create a JSON configuration file consistent with the Bootcamp class name (e.g., `BinaryArithmeticOperationsbootcamp_train.json`) in the `examples/pipelines/puzzle_configs` directory to define the task parameters.
+Create two JSON configuration files (for training and testing) in the `examples/pipelines/puzzle_configs` directory, with names matching the Bootcamp class name but without the "bootcamp" suffix (e.g., `BinaryArithmeticOperations_train.json`, `BinaryArithmeticOperations_test.json`), to define the parameters for this task.
 Below is an example configuration:

 ```json
 [